Salvation Army Central Arkansas kicks off Home for Christmas in July campaign - NewsBreak

 “Without the support of the community, these women these families won’t have as many resources as they need in order to move towards sustainability,” Mockabee said.

-For more details on the program and to see how to donate to this campaign, head to SalvationArmyCAAC.org.
+For more details on the program and to see how to donate to this campaign, head to SalvationArmyCAAC.org .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.